 Whether you suffer from dryness, redness, itchiness, flaking, inflammation, or all of the above, having an easily irritated complexion can make finding the right beauty products a challenge.
 “In general, avoid products that are heavily fragranced, and be sure to keep your skin well-moisturized all year long—strategically layer moisturizing products underneath your makeup,” offers board-certified dermatologist Dr. Dendy Engelman.

-Because it’s hard to pinpoint the exact cause of sensitive skin, coming up with an exact solution can be tricky, too.
-Thankfully, we’ve done the leg work in finding makeup products tailored with the right ingredients to help tame sensitivity and maintain calm, healthy skin.
+Because it’s often hard to pinpoint the specific cause of sensitive skin, coming up with an exact solution can be tricky.
+But we’ve done the legwork to find makeup products formulated with the right ingredients to help tame sensitivity and maintain calm, healthy skin.

 Almay Healthy Glow Foundation Makeup + Gradual Self Tan

 It can be admittedly tricky to find a wallet-friendly option for any kind of complexion perfector, much less one that’s not going to irritate sensitive skin.
 Enter this hypoallergenic, dermatologist-tested, fragrance-free option.
 Not only does it deliver medium coverage, it also has a built-in self-tanner to gradually give your skin a healthy glow over the course of three days.
 Also nice: It contains all-important SPF, too, derived from non-irritating mineral blockers zinc and titanium dioxide.

 bareMinerals Complexion Rescue Tinted Hydrating Gel Cream SPF 30

 We took this product for a spin.
 Find out how it went in our Bare Minerals Complexion Rescue review.